neilenns/mobiflight-docs/content/devices/led/configuring-output/index.md

 Click the button with three dots in the **Edit** column for the row created in the previous step.

-{{< screenshot image="output-config-highlight-edit.png" title="Screenshot of the output tab in the main window with the bottom row highlighted in red." >}}
+{{< screenshot image="output-config-highlight-edit.png" title="Screenshot of the output tab in the main window with the edit button highlighted in red." >}}

 ### Filter the output presets